HGH and Health Conditions

 Concerning our human growth hormone products, they are considered safe OTC homeopathic medicines by the FDA.
 They should not interfere with your medications but as you stated, you should consult your doctor and show him/her the ingredients before taking.

-Taking Our HGH Products For Brain Lesions
+Taking Our HGH Supplements For Brain Lesions

 Question: My father has multiple lesions on his brain.
 His condition has progressed fast over the last few months-year.
 He had an MRI and we saw all the lesions.
 I then found out about the ProBLEN products and started treating him with HGH PLUS...
-We went to get another MRI 2 weeks after starting treatment and his condition has not improved, but it did not get worse.
+We went to get another MRI two weeks after starting treatment and his condition has not improved, but it did not get worse.
 The lesions has not grown or spread.
 We have not yet had a biopsy, so whether it is a malignant tumor or not hasn't been diagnosed.
 I hope to get some opinions here.

 Answer: Regarding human growth hormone and cancer, I know your father has not been diagnosed with cancer and hopefully the lesions are not malignant, however, I feel I must give you this information.